 What is a CPCS Red Card?

-Their CPCS Red Cards are an entry-level qualification for those looking to start a career in plant operation.
-Having the skills card proves to employers that you have received adequate training in a particular role.
+Their CPCS Red Card is an entry-level qualification for those looking to start a career in plant operation.
+This demonstrates to employers that you are trained in how to operate a particular type of plant.

 How to Get a CPCS Red Card